 The Patient Reported Outcome Measures (PROMs) pilot survey was carried out by the Department of Health to demonstrate the feasibility of collecting information on the quality of life of cancer survivors.
 The survey was conducted to understand the quality of life health outcomes of a sample of adult cancer patients at various time points since diagnosis.
-This is the largest survey of cancer survivors covering multiple cancer types, to have been conducted in Europe.
-The quality of life for survivors of breast, colorectal, prostate cancer and non-Hodgkin's lymphoma (NHL) at one, two, three and five years after diagnosis, were assessed using a standard health questionnaire (EQ-5D).
-This questionnaire has five items covering problems with walking about, washing or dressing, doing usual activities, pain or discomfort and anxiety or depression.
+This is the largest survey of cancer survivors covering multiple cancer types, ever conducted in Europe.

+The quality of life for survivors of breast, colorectal, prostate cancer and non-Hodgkin's lymphoma (NHL) at 1, 2, 3 and 5 years after diagnosis, were assessed using a standard health questionnaire (EQ-5D).
+This questionnaire has 5 items covering problems with walking about, washing or dressing, doing usual activities, pain or discomfort and anxiety or depression.
 Tumour-specific questions were drawn from the relevant Functional Assessment of Cancer Therapy (FACT) questionnaires.

-A total of 43 questions were common to all tumour groups, with around 20-30 additional questions depending on tumour type.
+A total of 43 questions were common to all tumour groups, with around 20 to 30 additional questions depending on tumour type.
 Future PROMs surveys will include additional cancer sites.

-- Pilot Patient Reported Outcome Measures Survey conducted in July 2011. - Patients resident in the areas covered by the three former cancer registries of Eastern Cancer Registration and Information Centre (ECRIC), Thames Cancer Registry (TCR) and West Midlands Cancer Intelligence Unit (WMCIU). - Nearly 3,300 cancer patients participated in the survey, a response rate of 66%.
+- Pilot Patient Reported Outcome Measures Survey conducted in July 2011 - patients resident in the areas covered by the three former cancer registries of Eastern Cancer Registration and Information Centre (ECRIC), Thames Cancer Registry (TCR) and West Midlands Cancer Intelligence Unit (WMCIU) - nearly 3,300 cancer patients participated in the survey, a response rate of 66%

-The report on the pilot survey using Patient Reported Outcome Measures (PROMS) was published in 2012.
-This report 'Quality of Life of Cancer Survivors in England' is available on the Inside Government website at: www.gov.uk/government/uploads/system/uploads/attachment_data/file/127273/9284-TSO-2900701-PROMS.pdf
+- the report on the pilot survey using PROMS was published in 2012.
+This report 'Quality of Life of Cancer Survivors in England' is available on the Inside Government website at: www.gov.uk/government/publications/cancer-survivors give-their-views-in-pilot-survey - a paper assessing the feasibility of collecting PROMS, published in 2013: bmjopen.bmj.com/content/3/4/e002317.short